skatejs/skatejs/README.md

 ### Transpilation and native custom element gotchas

-*If you’re using Babel or some other tool to transpile your ES2015 code to ES5, simply import `skatejs` and `skatejs-web-components` (or selectively include the polyfills) as normal and ignore the following.*
+*If you’re using Babel or some other tool to transpile your ES2015 code to ES5, simply import `skatejs` and `skatejs-web-components` (or selectively include the polyfills) as needed and ignore the following.*

 Native custom element support requires that you load a shim if you're not delivering native ES2015 classes to the browser.
 If you're transpiling to ES5, you must - at the very least - load the [native shim](https://github.com/webcomponents/custom-elements/blob/master/src/native-shim.js):